Continuing Education Training

 Utilizing Phase-Oriented Treatment & Adjunctive Interventions to Regulate Arousal in Trauma Treatment (3 CE's)

-Excerpts from the brochure: One of the biggest challenges in trauma recovery is managing both when clients get emotionally overwhelmed and when clients numb out and shut down.
+One of the biggest challenges in trauma recovery is managing both when clients get emotionally overwhelmed and when clients numb out and shut down.
 Learning how to pace therapy and navigate clients’ emotional window of tolerance are key foundations of successful trauma treatment.
-In this webinar, Dr. Fatter will address the DSM 5 diagnostic categories for traumatic stress.
-This training will review the impact of traumatic stress on the brain in tangible ways to help clinicians better conceptualize how trauma alters the body’s arousal system.
+In this webinar, Dr. Fatter will review the impact of traumatic stress on the brain in tangible ways to help clinicians better conceptualize how trauma alters the body’s arousal system.
+Dr. Fatter will discuss in detail symptoms of hyperarousal, hypoarousal and calm states of our autonomic nervous system based on Polyvagal Theory.
+This will help clinicians know signs of what state clients are in and help clinicians be able to educate clients about their nervous system.
 We will address one of the most important aspects of the therapeutic relationship based on what we know about the traumatized brain.
 A phase-oriented treatment approach will be presented so clinicians learn an evidence-based structure for pacing the intensity of trauma treatment.
 In addition, we will explore three research-informed adjunctive therapies to help clients maintain stabilization and regulate arousal.